Marianne Darbi

 Prof. Dr. Marianne Darbi

-Function: Head of Institute
+Function: Deputy Head of Department

 Organizational Unit(s):Department of Landscape Planning & Nature ConservationChair of Landscape Planning and Impact Mitigation